-- enable the VPN Services pre-configured rule on both tunnel endpoints - ID of the remote endpoint (in the most of servers it is called Local ID) - you must prepare a list of all routes behind the remote endpoint - if you want to use a SSL certificate, prepare the SSL certificate of the remote endpoint, or an authority + ID of the remote SSL certificate.
+- Enable the VPN Services pre-configured traffic rule on both tunnel endpoints. - ID of the remote endpoint (in the most of servers it is called Local ID). - A list of all routes behind the remote endpoint. - If you want to use a SSL certificate, prepare the SSL certificate of the remote endpoint, or an authority + ID of the remote SSL certificate.
 You must import the certificate or the authority to Kerio Control.